Stories & News

 “Gewürztraminer is one of the oldest grape varieties in Europe, and its historical name is directly linked to Tramin – a connection even celebrated by figures like Goethe.
 The new UGAs in Tramin formally confirm and protect this cultural and viticultural heritage, fostering greater appreciation of the terroir and clearer qualitative distinction on an international level,” explains Julia Walch.

-A driving force behind the successful introduction of these new zones has been the Elena Walch winery, which has worked tirelessly for years to help establish the Tramin-related UGAs.
+A driving force behind the successful introduction of these new zones has been the Elena Walch estate, which has worked tirelessly for years to help establish the Tramin-related UGAs.
 Through its continuous pursuit of quality and authentic expression of terroir, this family-run winery has played a key role in the official recognition of Tramin’s cultivation areas as individual additional geographical units associated with Gewürztraminer.

 The “Concerto Grosso” Tramin-Söll 2024 is the winery’s first wine to bear the new designation.
 It originates at 430 meters above sea level, on clay soils over porphyry rock, with a south-east orientation.
 The pronounced temperature differences between sunny days and cool nights give the wine an intense aromatic profile, great complexity, and extraordinary aging potential.